-Textbooks: Murphy Library does not currently actively collect textbooks.
-The textbooks in the Curriculum Center have been purposely curated for publication year, age and grade, and subject matter.
-They are used for assignments to teach preservice teachers how to evaluate textbooks, and how textbooks have changed throughout the years.
+Textbooks: Murphy Library does not actively collect textbooks.
+The textbooks in the Curriculum Center have been donated and purposely curated by publication year, age and grade, and subject matter.
+They are used to teach preservice teachers how to evaluate textbooks, and how textbooks have changed throughout the years.

 Finding textbooks in Murphy Library's Curriculum Center: